The Glass Road in the Bavarian Forest

 Tour of the Frauenau Glass Museum

-Our tour begins in the museum with an insight into history.
-It quickly becomes clear that glass is more than glass.
-It's art and culture.
-We learn how the Egyptians brought glassblowers from Mesopotamia.
-We follow in the footsteps of the glassmakers over the time of the Romans to the glass art of today.
-It is exciting to see how the products change.
-From drinking glasses to lead crystal to glass decor, we can find everything in the museum's showcases.
-Did you know that Shape of a glass is even important when tasting wine?
-In the reconstruction of a glass factory I discover molds for glass.
+Did you know that the shape of a glass is even important when tasting wine?
+In the reconstruction of a glass factory, I discover molds for glass.
 Grinding tools show the means by which glass is engraved.
 It is all the more astonishing how filigree the works of art are that result.
 Church windows as well as glass beads can be found among the exhibits.

 Frauenau Glas on Glasstrasse in the Bavarian Forest

-Frauenau is not the only place on Glasstrasse Bavaria that has a glass museum.
-You can find more museums that deal with glass and its aspects here:
+Frauenau isn't the only town on the Bavarian Glass Route to boast a glass museum.
+You can find other museums dedicated to glass and its aspects here:

 • The Glass and City Museum in Neustadt ad Waldnaab provides information about the glass history of the city, which has made a name for itself as the European lead crystal center.